zmknox/zmknox.github.io/privacy.md

 ##### _Last Updated May 25, 2019_

 There is no tracking code included on this website.
-This website does include some third party avaScript libraries (Bootstrap, FontAwesome, jQuery) in order to improve the site’s appearance and functionality.
+This website does include some third party JavaScript libraries (Bootstrap, FontAwesome, jQuery) in order to improve the site’s appearance and functionality.
 The only information collected about you is that a web request was received by your IP address to this website, which is logged by CloudFlare in order to aggregate traffic statistics.
 [You can find CloudFlare’s privacy policy here](https://www.cloudflare.com/privacypolicy/).